-Prescribe yourself a healthy life with our Seasonal Foundation in Plant Medicine exploring science-backed plants for health and medicine.
+Prescribe yourself a healthy life with our Seasonal Foundation in Plant Medicine – explore and use science-backed plants for your health and medicine.

 Feedback from FPM students…

 A really excellent course that greatly exceeded my expectations in its contents & the presentation of the sessions.

 I have found this a fascinating experience overall which has enhanced my life on many levels.